rmoralp/react-composing-components-kata/README.md

 - Refactor only files in `components/EcommerceCard` and do not edit files in `src/locked` folder Most of the components does not need big changes, just composition.
 - Be free to change the logic or states if needed.
 But price must change when changing the size.
 - Run test in order to check if your refactor is correct.
+- There will be a button on the top right corner to force a re-render of all components.
+Use it when needed to test how it behaves.
+Given it increments renders count, it is called "Increment".

 ## Goals